MaKSiiMe/Portfolio/README.md

 ## 🛠️ Customization

-- Change the `NUM_PLAYERS` variable in `main.py` to set the number of players (max 10).
+- Change the `NUM_PLAYERS` variable in `run.py` to set the number of players (max 10).
-- Change the `HUMAN_PLAYER_IDX = -1` variable in `main.py` to set the index of a human player (by default, no human player, -1 = fully automated simulation).
+- Change the `HUMAN_PLAYER_IDX = -1` variable in `run.py` to set the index of a human player (by default, no human player, -1 = fully automated simulation).
 - Player behavior is automated (no human interaction by default, unless you enable a human player).

 ---

 ## ⚠️ Limitations & Improvement Ideas

-- By default, there is no human player (`HUMAN_PLAYER_IDX = -1`), but you can enable one by changing this variable.
+- By default, there is no human player (`HUMAN_PLAYER_IDX = -1`), but you can enable one by changing this variable
+  - Open `run.py`
+  - Set `HUMAN_PLAYER_IDX` to the desired player index (e.g., `HUMAN_PLAYER_IDX = 0`)
+  - When running in console mode, that player will be prompted for actions.
+- Includes baseline agents (random, rule-based) and a PPO reinforcement learning agent
-- No advanced strategy or AI yet.
+- No advanced GUI (web interface planned but not implemented yet)
-- No unit tests or graphical interface.
-- The code now follows PEP8 (pycodestyle) standards.
+- The code now follows PEP8 (pycodestyle) standards

 ---